 By Mikel Jollett

-For the dad who loved This Boy’s Life by Tobias Wolff…
+For the dad who loved the movie This Boy’s Life…

 Mikel Jollett was born into the Church of Synanon, a drug rehabilitation program turned abusive cult that practiced family separation as a means of control.
 He spent the first years of his life trapped inside before breaking free with his mother and older brother.
 Though they escaped, life outside the cult was far from easy: Poverty, emotional abuse, and addiction plagued the family.
 And yet, in the face of heartbreak, Jollett persevered, reconnecting with his estranged father, graduating from Stanford University, and starting his band The Airborne Toxic Event.
 Hollywood Park is Jollett’s moving memoir.
 It serves as a narrative of recovery — from a cult, from addiction, from a traumatic childhood — and a testament to the power of forgiveness.